mnagatsuka/next-firebase-auth/docs/specifications/templates/ui/template-page-spec.md

 #### API Spec Reference
 - See the `[endpoint name]` endpoint in the [OpenAPI spec](https://link-to-your-openapi-spec) (e.g., `getPostById` endpoint in the [OpenAPI spec](https://link-to-your-openapi-spec))

+## 5. State & Visibility Rules (Optional)

+Describe how the page's appearance or behavior changes based on application state or data fetching.

+- **Visibility Rules:** How does the page render for different user roles or states? (e.g., "Admin sections are hidden for non-admin users").
+- **Loading State:** Describe the visual feedback during data fetching (e.g., "Show a skeleton loader for the content area.").
+- **Empty State:** Describe the condition and what is displayed when there is no data (e.g., "When the user has no items, show a message with a call-to-action.").
+- **Error State:** Describe how API or other errors are communicated to the user (e.g., "Show a non-blocking toast notification on failure.").

+## 6. Accessibility (Optional)

+- **Focus Management:** Describe how focus is managed during page load or after asynchronous actions (e.g., "On modal open, focus is trapped inside.").
+- **ARIA Roles:** List key ARIA roles and attributes used to enhance semantics (e.g., `role="dialog"`, `aria-live="polite"`).
+- **Keyboard Navigation:** Ensure all interactive elements are keyboard-operable.